What are the Advantages of British Sign Language – 20 Advantages of BSL!

 You thus become a better listener if you keep your attention on the person speaking to you in sign language.

-Many companies and organizations claim to be inclusive and diverse.
+Many companies and organisations claim to be inclusive and diverse.
 But if they cannot be inclusive of huge communities like the deaf community, their claims aren’t sincere.

 If they train up their staff in sign language, they will be able to communicate with the deaf community and will be better prepared to deal with language and communication challenges.